• Skip to main content

 Cut up pieces of rocky road, with center slice turned up showing cut edge and red and green candy.

-Serving Christmas Rocky Road
+Serving gingerbread flavored Rocky Road

 How to store